-The origins of the fronde are expounded in pages of profound sagacity.A History of French Literature
+The origins of the Fronde are expounded in pages of profound sagacity.A History of French Literature

 The Fronde co-operated with the Spanish troops in the civil war.Louis XIV., Makers of History Series

 1798, from French fronde (14c.), "sling," from Old French fonde, from Latin funda "casting net," of unknown origin.